My Choice: The Britax Marathon

 But, if you need a smaller car seat for twins or a compact vehicle, these are both pretty solid choices.

 The main difference between the Marathon and the Boulevard is that the Boulevard has an additional layer of side impact protection.
 This secondary layer of protection is in the form of additional head protection.
 This quick adjust head protection looks like a pillow essentially, and helps keep a child’s head in place in the event of an accident.

-When looking at the Marathon and Boulevard without Clicktight, the additional layer of side impact protection is really the only difference.
-If you opt to get either car seat with Clicktight, there are actually more differences between the Marathon and Boulevard Clicktight versions.
-(The Boulevard Clicktight still has the additional side impact head protection.)
+When looking at the Marathon and Boulevard, the additional layer of side impact protection is really the only difference.
+But there are differences when looking at the standard model vs the ClickTight model.